- Whiskybase ID

 7 users have left a review for this whisky and scored it an average of 87.42 points

 - Sweet, creamy with some bitter notes.
 Also a little bit sour.
 Fruits are present but not very dominant.
-Not bad but very interesting either.
+Not bad but not very interesting either.

 - Aroma : minerality, lemonade, citrus, apple jam, mango, bananas, vanilla, toffee, herbs, honey.
 The taste is even, sweet: spices, fruit, candy, wood.
 The aftertaste is long: spices, wood, bitterness.
 Conclusion .
 A well balanced bourbon whisky of solid age.
 Rating 86 (n22t21f21b22).